 6) Does your current headshot give you a measure of confidence when walking into an audition?

 If you're getting called in for auditions and you no longer look like your headshot because you are older, or you have a completely different hair style, lost weight, gained weight or any other reason, a casting director may pass on you.
-You may look fantastic in your headshot, but if it's out of date, it's useless and counterproductive.
+You may look fantastic in your headshot, but if it's out of date, it's counterproductive.
 They may have had you in mind for a specific character based on the way you look in the headshot your agent submitted!
 Perhaps your hair was long in your headshot and now it's cut short!
 Maybe you were heavy and now you're thin.
 It's like ordering something by mail and when you open the box, it doesn't look like what you ordered!
 You're disappointed and ready to send it back.

 These details can make a big difference.
 If you can't answer these questions with any level of certainty about your own headshot, you may not be landing as many auditions as you would like to and may very well need a new headshot!
 Casting directors look at hundreds of headshots on a regular basis and only spend an average of four seconds OR LESS looking at each one; you should have a headshot that makes them stop to take a closer look at you for the right reasons!
 Unfortunately, many actors often hang on to a headshot for all the wrong reasons.

 You may be a very talented actor but casting can't always take the time to "rethink" what other role you are best suited for if you don't look like your headshot.
 When you are chosen from a huge stack of headshots, the casting director, for the most part, expects to see the same person at the audition...that is, the person best suited to play the character they had in mind for you!
 You know, the person in the headshot they looked at!
 That person.

 You may be in love with your old headshot for some reason but if it doesn't look like you anymore, you are defeating the whole purpose of a headshot.
 Don't misunderstand, I think you should love your headshot; BUT, for all the right reasons mentioned here.